 Missouri's revenue per mile of \$50,099 currently ranks 44th in the nation.
 Missouri has a very large state highway system, consisting of 32,464 miles, which is the seventh largest system in the nation.
 New Jersey's revenue per mile of \$872,389 ranks first.
 However, its state highway system contains only 2,321 miles.
-MoDOT staff continues to communicate the need for additional transportation funding to the public.
+MoDOT staff continues to communicate with the public the need for additional transportation funding.
 Missouri's transportation needs greatly exceed current available funding.